blahosyl/enlightened-publishing/README.md

 [Known](https://github.com/blahosyl/academic-publishing/issues) and [solved bugs/enhancements](https://github.com/blahosyl/academic-publishing/issues?q=is%3Aissue+is%3Aclosed) are handled in [GitHub Issues](https://github.com/blahosyl/academic-publishing/issues).

 Note: because of mistakenly starting issues in the wrong repository and later transferring them to the correct one, Issue numbers in the commit messages up to commit nr.
 [325a625dc5de4d670ef58a9617ec092529db10f1](https://github.com/blahosyl/academic-publishing/commit/325a625dc5de4d670ef58a9617ec092529db10f1) don't match the new issue numbers in the repository.
+Unfortunately, the numbering of the transferred issues cannot be changed anymore.

 However, each issue has the corresponing commits linked, and these links work correctly.
+In addition, subsequent commit messages after [325a625dc5de4d670ef58a9617ec092529db10f1](https://github.com/blahosyl/academic-publishing/commit/325a625dc5de4d670ef58a9617ec092529db10f1) point to correct issues.

 ## Credits